matwerber1/aws-appsync-lambda-layer-node/README.md

 At this time, the helper only provides basic query and mutate capability using AWS_IAM authentication and was adapted based on guidance from https://geromekevin.com/how-to-use-aws-appsync-in-lambda-functions/.

+This layer is barebones at the moment - pull requests always welcome :)

 ## Why?

 So, why bother going through AppSync rather than hitting our backend (e.g. DynamoDB, RDS, etc.) directly from our Lambda?